openPupil/PyPupilEXT/README.md

 rm -rf PyPupilEXT.egg-info .eggs build dist && mkdir build && cd build
 ```

-### 1.5 The advanced way of installing PyPupilEXT when nothing works
+### 1.5 The advanced way of installing PyPupilEXT when nothing works (not recommended!)

 If the build process fails, it may be due to the setup.py file.
 In such a case, it could be useful to compile the C++ files manually.
 Firstly, you need to find the path to the C++ NumPy header, which is necessary during the compilation.
 For this, type the following in your shell